kerryjiang/SuperSocket/README.md

 # SuperSocket  [![Build Status](https://travis-ci.org/kerryjiang/SuperSocket.svg?branch=master)](https://travis-ci.org/kerryjiang/SuperSocket)

+## This branch is under developing and unstable.
+If you want a stable version which can be used in your production system, please switch to branch v1.6. ##

 **SuperSocket** is a light weight extensible socket application framework.
 You can use it to build a server side socket application easily without thinking about how to use socket, how to maintain the socket connections and how socket works.